 Having locally focused digital properties (online marketplaces) allows Alibaba to have a stronger cultural impact, but it does lead to the development of a portfolio where each product brand has a sphere of awareness limited to a small geographic area.
 This is not a portfolio structure that any company with global ambitions would like to manage.

-China also doesn’t remain the massive growth juggernaut that it used to be, with GDP growth rates in 2014 almost half of those recorded immediately before 2008.
+With the above mentioned challenges, it is important for Alibaba to dedicate sufficient resources and management attention to implement strategies and overcome the associated negative perceptions and stiff competition.
+Today, China is no longer the massive growth juggernaut that it used to be, with GDP growth rates in 2014 almost half of those recorded immediately before 2008.
 This could well have been the trigger for Alibaba to open its eyes to international expansion, but it will have a significant impact on the company’s business operations, which has been and will continue to be the largest contributor towards revenues and profits.